NRG Energy to install solar and wind power. All on Sir Richard Branson’s Necker Island.

-Utility-Scale Renewables: Regional partnership formed to help advance geothermal power; additional solar, wind, geothermal, and electric bus project acceleration for BVI, USVI, St Lucia, Cayman Islands, and Aruba.
+Utility-Scale Renewables: A Caribbean / Regional partnership formed to help advance geothermal power; additional solar, wind, geothermal, and electric bus project acceleration for BVI, USVI, St Lucia, Cayman Islands, and Aruba.

 Assembled $300+ million in funding to support the projects above with clarified pathway to access.

 To reduce hospital project costs, time and risk, OPIC and Johnson Controls developed a standard, pre-engineered modular solution for all countries to fast track and scale approvals for financing.
 Johnson Controls will initiate the first tranche of country projects once projects are identified.
 OPIC last year invested $1.6 billion in renewable projects.